voucherifyio/voucherify-openapi/CONTRIBUTING.md

 > [!WARNING] Each OpenAPI change should be tested by reviewing documentation on readme.io after the full documentation update process.

+### Naming convention

 Building new models, we should follow the following name convention:
 - Use pascal case casing.
 - If a model is used as a specific API endpoint description (0-level model), then we follow the pattern: `{Client?}{PathNameResult}{Action}{Differentiator?}{Request|Response}{Body|Query}`, where:
   - (optional) `Client`: Use for all client schemas.